-Q: This photo shows my current hair—pretty much how it dries naturally.
-It is lighter at the ends from old foils and natural bleaching and is in pretty good condition, not overly heat-damaged.
-It is fine hair but there is a lot of it—and it tangles a bit when it's as long as this.
-I don't like using leave-in conditioners all the time, though, as they weigh it down and I also have sensitive skin that breaks out on my shoulders and back when I use too many hair products.
+Although it tangles a bit when it's this long, I don't like using leave-in conditioners all the time.
+They weigh it down and I have sensitive skin that breaks out on my shoulders and back when I use too many hair products.

 Adding volume to your crown is always a smoke and mirrors solution.
 A subtle adjustment will trick the eye.
 Take your part from an off-centre parting to a centre parting at the crown.
 This will redistribute the hair for balance on both sides of your crown, which will give you the most fullness.

 Next would be a bit of backcombing for additional lift.

 Thinner ends adds a nice taper to a long style, as there are very few details—besides texture, colour and shape—to define a long hairstyle.